 Shaving cuts are common, and while you can’t avoid them completely, you can certainly reduce their frequency by using proper shaving techniques.

-1) Your anti-scar regimen begins before you even begin shaving.
+- Your anti-scar regimen begins before you even begin shaving.
 First, wash your face with warm water.
 This will soften the hairs, making them easier to cut.
-Then, if you have it, apply a pre-shave oil to leave skin smooth and soft.
+Then, if you have it, apply a pre-shave oil to leave skin feeling smooth and soft.

-2) After, you should apply your shaving cream, using a shaving brush.
-Using circular motions, vigorously work up your cream into a lather on your face.
+- Afterwards, apply your shaving cream, by using a shaving brush.
+Using circular motions, vigorously work up your cream into lather on your face.
 This serves to both moisturize your face and protect it from cuts.

-3) Shave with the grain—only go against the grain when necessary, or to get a very close shave.
+- Shave with the grain—only go against the grain when necessary, or to get a very close shave.
 You should shave in short, swift, and gentle motions.
 Your blade should be cleaned with hot water both before and after shaving.
-Keep your razor sharp as well; dull blades can lead to chaffing, cutting, scars, and potential infection.
+Keep your razor sharp as well; dull blades can lead to chafing, cutting, scars, and potential infection.

-How to Heal a Shaving Cut so as Not to Leave a Scar
+How to Heal a Shaving Cut Without Scarring

 Sometimes you can’t avoid cuts.
 But is it possible to really mangle one’s face while shaving?